Public API

 domains

-: A collection of domains to be explored.concept
+: A collection of domains representing the search space.concept

 Returns